Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Simulations

 \section{Simulations}

-In this section, we conduct a horse race of the SCC test against popular controlling procedures under various forms of dependence.
-The benchmark procedures include four approaches based on statistical inequalities \citep[the Bonferroni correction and the subsequent improvements by][]{holm1979simple,hommel1988stagewise,hochberg1988sharper} and the Gumbel approach.
+In this section, we compare the performance of the SCC test against several popular multiple testing corrections in a simulation study, considering different forms of dependence.
+The benchmark procedures include four inequality-based approaches: the Bonferroni correction and its subsequent improvements proposed by \citealp{holm1979simple}, \citealp{hommel1988stagewise} and \citealp{hochberg1988sharper}, as well as the Gumbel approach.
+Detailed discussions of these benchmark procedures can be found in the Online Supplement.